Save to My DOJO

 To begin using PsExec, you need to download the SysInternals PsExec tool and install this on your administrative workstation, from which you will be running it.
 You can download PsExec as part of the PsTools suite that is readily (and freely) available from Microsoft.
 Download PsTools from the following link:

 The tools are downloaded as a .zip file containing the executables for the PS Tools suite.
 After extracting the PS Tools suite, you will see the list of available tools as part of the PS Tools suite.
 Below is a look at the directory after extracting the .zip file.
 You will see you have PsExec.exe and PsExec64.exe.

 After extracting the PS Tools suite of tools to a directory

-As mentioned earlier, there is no need to install the PS Tools suite tools individually.
+As mentioned earlier, there is no need to install the PS Tools suite tools individually, including the process to install PsExec.
 These are self-executing files that have everything they need as part of the executable itself.
 However, there are a few things you probably want to do after you download the PS Tools suite to your administrative workstation.
 These include the following: